projectbarbel/barbelhisto-core/README.md

 |c2d8a5b8-a8cf-4f19-aeb4-4ca61b4f8f70    |2019-02-15     |2019-02-25      |ACTIVE  |SYSTEM               |2019-02-15T08:46:56.541+01:00[Europe/Berlin] |NOBODY               |2199-12-31T23:59:00Z                         |EffectivePeriod [from=2019-02- |
 |c9302f79-9c7b-4b4a-b011-8bb6177278af    |2019-02-25     |999999999-12-31 |ACTIVE  |SYSTEM               |2019-02-15T08:46:56.536+01:00[Europe/Berlin] |NOBODY               |2199-12-31T23:59:00Z                         |EffectivePeriod [from=2019-02- |
 ```
+As you may recognise the journal of that employee not contains some versions of the employee.
+Two versions with `ACTIVE` state and one with `INACTIVE` state.
+The active versions are effective from today (2019-02-15) and another one effective from in 10 days, which is 2019-02-25.
+There is one inactivated version, the one you've stored in the beginning, effective from now until infinite. `BarbelHisto` manages two time dimensions, one reflects the effective time, and another one, redord time, reflects when a change was made.
+For that reason, **nothing will ever be deleted**.
+There are **only inserts** to `BarbelHiso` backbone collections, **never deletions**.